MoserMichael/my-notes/talking-with-chatgtp-b.md

 Here is a conversation with ChatGTP's impersonation of Marvin ...  [link]( https://chat.openai.com/share/f073d04a-5894-461f-8eba-b078b555e87f  )

+This chat helped me to develop some empathy for the strike of the Writers guide of America, the writing of a typical script is a collective effort, there is a team of writers involved.
+The top experienced writers will probably not be affected, however the junior members of the team will probably suffer.
+Also they might need fewer writers to hash out the details of a script.

+I watched this very interview with [Michael Yamin](https://www.youtube.com/watch?v=V9mHlWXEc9w) - one takeaway: even the top rated authors had to start as junior writers, it takes a lot of experience to get to the top.
+So maybe in the long run we could run out of experienced writers, given that it is harder to get into a entry level position as a writer.

 ----

 ChatGTP explains the self-attention stage of transformers. (and it does a better job than all of the tutorials that i have read, at least for me...)